-Lead for Academic Engagement, National Initiative for Cybersecurity Education (NICE)
+Lead for Academic Engagement at National Initiative for Cybersecurity Education (NICE)

 Dr. Davina Pruitt-Mentle serves as Lead for Academic Engagement of the National Initiative for Cybersecurity Education (NICE) at the National Institute of Standards and Technology (NIST).
 Prior to joining NICE, she was a senior researcher and policy analyst for Educational Technology Policy, Research and Outreach (ETPRO) and served as the Co-PI for the National Science Foundation (NSF) supported National Cyberwatch Center (NCC).
 Previous to NCC leadership, she served as faculty within the College of Education at the University of Maryland, College Park, and served as Director of Educational Technology Outreach within the College of Education at UMCP from 2001-2008.
 She has spent the past 20 years conducting research on student and educator cyberawareness, and developing programs to help increase the cybersecurity workforce pipeline.
 She received her Ph.D. in Educational Technology Policy from the University of Maryland, her M.Ed from Lynchburg College, and her B.S. from Virginia Tech.

 Senior Program Manager at iKeepSafe

 Felicia has extensive experience in nearly every area of marketing, including content development, company and product messaging, public relations, event management, and graphic design.
 Her passions include developing holistic solutions and programs that encompass all angles of marketing strategy.
 Prior to working with iKeepSafe, Felicia served as the US Marketing Manager for Impero Software, an international education technology company, where she was instrumental in developing the US version of the keyword library for their flagship online safety monitoring product, Education Pro.
 Before entering the marketing field, she created the first Career and Technical Education Graphic Arts program in Mexico Missouri, where she taught for seven years.
 Felicia holds an MSM in Organizational Development & Change Management; MBA with Marketing emphasis, lifetime Missouri Secondary and a Postsecondary Teaching Certifications in Graphic Arts, Graphic Communications and Illustration.